 - encourage institutions to evaluate the strengths and areas for further development of their accredited provision to lead to future improvements in the next accreditation cycle

 - will be used to inform the opportunities for support and guidance material provided by Advance HE

 - will inform the annual visit planning of Advance HE as part of sector wide quality enhancement initiatives

-The annual review is in its third cycle and after consultation with Programme Leaders and institutions the timing of the review has been adjusted.
-The 2016/17 Guidance notes are also now available for accredited CPD scheme leaders and the individualised templates for institutions to complete will be issued shortly.
-The questions are relatively unchanged but it will now be completed in a PDF format and the data collection is linked to success at first attempt.
-The reporting period of the report has ow been moved to the 1 August 2016 to 31 July 2017.
+The 2018/19 Guidance notes are available for accredited CPD scheme leaders and the individualised templates for institutions to complete will be issued by the end of October 2019.
 This template will arrive attached to an email from the CPD Review mailbox firstname.lastname@example.org.
 The template will be pre-populated with data for the individual institution related to award of Fellowship through the accredited CPD provision.
 At this stage we are not introducing a requirement for a review of accredited credit-bearing provision (e.g. post graduate certificate).